kimoppalfens/kimoppalfens.github.io/_posts/2017-11-20- CoMGMT usecase - Part 1.md

 ### Creating the Cloud Management Gateway service in ConfigMgr ###

-Ok, all prerequisites are taken care off, let's create ourselves a shiny CMG in Azure !
+Ok, with all prerequisites taken care off, let's create ourselves a shiny CMG in Azure !

-On your primary site, being it the latest tech preview or a production build where you enabled the Cloud management gateway as a pre-release feature.
+On your primary site, being it the latest tech preview or a production build (1706 or later) where you enabled the Cloud management gateway as a pre-release feature.

 In your Configuration manager Admin-UI, navigate to the Administration Pane, Cloud Services, Cloud Management Gateway.
 Select "Create Cloud management Gateway" from the quick access toolbar.